Top 5 Blockchain Stocks to Buy in 2023

 INFORMATION ABOUT ANALYTICAL MATERIALS:

-The given data provides additional information regarding all analysis, estimates, prognosis, forecasts, market reviews, weekly outlooks or other similar assessments or information (hereinafter “Analysis”) published on the website of Admiral Markets.
+The given data provides additional information regarding all analysis, estimates, prognosis, forecasts, market reviews, weekly outlooks or other similar assessments or information (hereinafter “Analysis”) published on the website of Admirals.
 Before making any investment decisions please pay close attention to the following:

 - This is a marketing communication.
 The content is published for informative purposes only and is in no way to be construed as investment advice or recommendation.
 It has not been prepared in accordance with legal requirements designed to promote the independence of investment research, and that it is not subject to any prohibition on dealing ahead of the dissemination of investment research.

-- Any investment decision is made by each client alone whereas Admiral Markets (Admiral Markets) shall not be responsible for any loss or damage arising from any such decision, whether or not based on the content.
+- Any investment decision is made by each client alone whereas Admirals (Admirals) shall not be responsible for any loss or damage arising from any such decision, whether or not based on the content.

-- With a view to protecting the interests of our clients and the objectivity of the Analysis, Admiral Markets has established relevant internal procedures for the prevention and management of conflicts of interest.
+- With a view to protecting the interests of our clients and the objectivity of the Analysis, Admirals has established relevant internal procedures for the prevention and management of conflicts of interest.

-- The Analysis is prepared by an independent analyst (Jitan Solanki, Market Analyst, hereinafter “Author”) based on the personal estimations.
+- The Analysis is prepared by an independent analyst (Jitanchandra Solanki, Market Analyst, hereinafter “Author”) based on the personal estimations.

 - Leveraged products (including contracts for difference) are speculative in nature and may result in losses or profit.
 Before you start trading, please ensure that you fully understand the risks involved.